BECOME A BETTER

 Focus: We are a Men’s ministry.
 So you will need to have a scripture reference associated with your article.

-Timeline: We are looking for your article(s) as we are building content for 2019.
-All articles submitted will not be used until during the 2019 calendar year.
+Timeline: We are looking for your article(s) as we are building content.
+All articles submitted will be read over, edited and scheduled to go out as needed.

-Topics: The article needs to be focused on being a “Husband”, “Dad” or “Leader” in today’s culture.
+Topics: The article needs to be focused on being a “Husband” or “Dad” in today’s culture.
+We are not in need of Leader content but if you have ideas around topics, please reach out (email@example.com)

 Quantity of articles: You can write as many as you want.
 If you write 4 or more, we will send you an Uncommen T-shirt.